My review of S.E. Meyer’s captivating novella …

 Some further books by Dean C. Moore… click on thumbnails for details…

-Another book from within the ranks of my Indie Author Review Exchange Fb group..
-The Inlooker, by Terry Tumbler.
+Another book from within the ranks of our Indie Author Support and Discussion Fb group, The Inlooker, by Terry Tumbler.

 Further links to the author and his writing can be found at: